 Idiopathic pulmonary fibrosis (IPF) is one disease that has no known cause, meaning that even a thorough evaluation can't find a particular reason for the lungs to scar and the scarring process to continue without stopping.

 IPF is the most frequent diagnosed of the interstitial lung diseases.

-On the links and resources page we'll show you a few websites where you can go for the really difficult description of the disease but here are two important ones.
+On the links and resources page we'll show you a few websites where you can go for the really difficult description of the disease but here are three important ones.

 Patient Information Sheet: